Head of Department: Professor Richard McAvoy

 Topics include human resource information, communication skills, turfgrass pesticide laws and compliance, labor laws and compliance, bid specifications, resume writing, interviewing, golf course management structures, business ethics, and benefits of professional association membership.
 Guest lecturers include industry professionals and representatives.

 Two credits.
-Taught jointly with SAPL 720.
+Taught with SAPL 720.
 Not open for credit to graduate students.
 Guillard

 Introduction to golf course design theory, planning, and layout.
 Putting green and tee construction methods.
 Turfgrass species and cultivar selection for the golf course.
 Guest presentations by designers and golf course superintendents.
 Field trips required.